kartikS1908/Text-Based-Game/Activity_1_User_Stories.md

 ## Exchange Inventory Item

 * As a player, I want to exchange my inventory items with another player so that I can use the items that I previously don’t have.

+## Character Image
+* As a player, I want to have different types for each body part (eg. head, body, leg), so that I can design unique character image.

 [Additional Features...]